⌘+k ctrl+k

 3 NULL

-Renaming Columns Using a COLUMNS Expression
+Renaming Columns with Regular Expressions in a COLUMNS Expression

 For example, to select the first three letters of colum names, run: